High-energy neutrino emission from magnetised jets of rapidly rotating protomagnetars: Discussion Implications

 \subsection{Neutrinos}

-If protons are accelerated in the magnetised jet through magnetic dissipation, they must interact with ambient photons escaping from the termination shock to generate pions.
+If protons are accelerated in the magnetized jet through magnetic dissipation, they must interact with ambient photons escaping from the termination shock to generate pions.
 This subsequently leads to the production of high-energy neutrinos with $\varepsilon_{\nu} \gtrsim 1\, {\rm TeV}$ via $p\gamma$ interactions.
 The signatures of neutrino oscillation have been of much interest.
 The oscillations of these neutrinos in the context of precursor or orphan neutrinos have been studied using both analytical and numerical methods \citep{Mena2007,Sahu2010,Razz2010,Xiao2015,Carpio2020,Abbar:2022hgh}.

 PNSs with stronger magnetic fields and rapid rotation rates potentially have larger intrinsic powers.
 However, in WR stars the high-energy neutrino flux is largely suppressed.
 The resulting neutrino fluence is too small for the detection even with IceCube-Gen2.
 This is consistent with previous conclusions \citep[e.g.,][]{MuraseIoka2013}.
-Canonical GRB jets propagating in a WR star are unlikely to be efficient sources of high-energy neutrinos but quasi-thermal neutrinos may still be detectable.
+Canonical GRB jets propagating in a WR star are unlikely to be efficient sources of high-energy neutrinos but quasi-thermal neutrinos may still be detectable \citep{GaoMeszaros2012,MKM2013,Kashiyama2013}.

 For the BSG and RSG progenitors with larger radii, the observed neutrino fluence is a result of late time emission when attenuation is negligible.
-Neutrinos from BSG sources are only detectable for energetic outflows with strong $B_{\rm dip}\gtrsim 3\times10^{15}\, {\rm G}$ and rapid $P_i \lesssim 1.5\, {\rm ms}$, unless the source distance is significantly smaller than 100 Mpc.
-The high luminosities and large Lorentz factors for magnetised jets propagating in RSG progenitors present the most promising scenario for the detection of $\mathcal{N} > {\rm few}\ \times 10$ events above 10 TeV with IceCube-Gen2.
+Neutrinos from BSG sources are only detectable for energetic outflows with strong $B_{\rm dip}\gtrsim 3\times10^{15}\, {\rm G}$, rapid $P_i \lesssim 1.5\, {\rm ms}$ and $s\approx 2$, unless the source distance is significantly smaller than 100 Mpc.
+In the case of $s=1$, BSG leads to no detectable neutrinos if the source distance is 100 Mpc.
+The high luminosities and large Lorentz factors for magnetized jets in RSG progenitors present the most promising scenario with $s=2$ for the detection of $\mathcal{N} > {\rm few}\ \times 10$ events above 10 TeV with IceCube-Gen2.
+For a harder spectrum with $s=1$, $\mathcal{N}$ is marginal but we could still detect $\mathcal{N}\sim 3$ events for the most energetic configuration.

-As noted above, the jet may be accelerated to achieve a large Lorentz factor inside the expanding magnetised bubble.
+As noted above, the jet may be accelerated to achieve a large Lorentz factor inside the expanding magnetized bubble.
 Once the jet leaves the bubble (before the breakout from the star), the mixing with the ambient cocoon may occur.
 In this case, one should consider radiation constraints \citep{MuraseIoka2013} for a hydrodynamic jet with $z_{\rm cs}>R_w$.